Cache of Roman swords found in desert cave

 According to a press announcement by the Israel Antiquities Authority (IAA), the discovery was made while researchers were inspecting a known Hebrew script inscription written on the walls of a small cave in the En Gedi Nature Reserve, Israel.

-While on the upper level of the cave, Asaf Gayer from the Hebrew University of Jerusalem, spotted an extremely well-preserved Roman pilum in a deep narrow crevice.
+While on the upper level of the cave, Asaf Gayer from Ariel University, spotted an extremely well-preserved Roman pilum in a deep narrow crevice.
 He also found pieces of worked wood in an adjacent niche that turned out to be parts of the swords’ scabbards.

 Upon notifying IAA, archaeologists have recovered four well-preserved swords that date from the Roman period around 1,900-years-ago.